-Note: The completion of the ERASE_ALL and/or the PROGRAM command may be ensured by waiting the specified amount of time, or alternatively repeatedly issuing RDSR commands until the RDYN bit reads back as 0.
+Note: The completion of the ERASE\ALL and/or the PROGRAM command may be ensured by waiting the specified amount of time, or alternatively repeatedly issuing RDSR commands until the RDYN bit reads back as 0.

-17.7.4.1 Erasing and programming the InfoPage
+17.5.4.1 Erasing the infopage

-Our devices have all user defined fields of the InfoPage pre-erased.
-The above programming sequence does not erase the InfoPage.
-If InfoPage needs to be erased due to re-programming of a part, the following steps must be added:
+Our devices have all user defined fields of the infopage pre-erased.
+The above programming sequence does not erase the infopage.
+If infopage needs to be erased due to re-programming of a part, step 3 in the above procedure should be modified to:

-- 1. Issue WFSR to set INFEN bit to 1 and WEN bit to 1 - 2.
-Issue ERASE PAGE 0
+- 3. Issue WFSR to set INFEN bit to 1

+- 4. Issue READ with address 0x0000 and read and save 32 bytes

+- 5. Issue WREN